dnbasta/ynab-split-budget/README.md

-# ynab-split-budget
+# ynab-split-account

 [![GitHub Release](https://img.shields.io/github/release/dnbasta/ynab-split-budget?style=flat)]()

 This library enables cost sharing across two YNAB budgets.
 It requires two dedicated accounts in each budget to which each budget owner can transfer amounts from their own budget.
-This transfer is considered as an asset and creates a liability of equal size in the other account.
+Each transfer is considered as its opposite in the other account.

 ## Preparations in YNAB
 1. Create a checking account for the cost sharing in both YNAB budgets.